 I will begin with our most recent trip – which we just returned from day before yesterday.
 It was an epic jaunt from Reedsport to Roseburg then down to Redding, straight down the I-5 to Anaheim, a visit to Disneyland, then a trip to Southern Arizona near the Mexican border before journeying straight through Phoenix and Tucson to Las Vegas, then turning back westward to the Central California Coast where we went though Santa Cruz, San Francisco, and straight through the Redwoods back to Oregon and where we started in Reedsport.
 It was a crazy 3000 mile figure-eight shaped road trip in which we almost never drove on the same road twice.
 I’ll start telling you about it in the next post…stay tuned.

-Story by Anthony Mathenia Photos by Rebekah Mathenia – Every Tuesday!
+Story and Photos by Anthony Mathenia – Every Tuesday!

 Syncopated: Displace the beats or accents in so that strong beats become weak and vice versa

 Utah is Mormon country; that much is true.
 At each stop, we find racks of promotional cards for the Church of Latter Day Saints bearing compassionate paintings of Jesus Christ and photographs of happy, smiling Mormon families.
 Store counters hold stacks of complimentary copies of the Book of Mormon in a myriad of language.
 I’m also unable to find a decent drink.
 Fortunately, Utah has natural beauty in abundance.
 It’s not a gin and tonic, but it is soothing in its own way.